springernature/frontend-toolkits/toolkits/global/packages/global-ratings-survey/README.md

 - Where it goes on the page (e.g. right hand column may only be used in contexts where the content is very long)

 ## Usage
+In order to use the component the instructions in all of the following sections must be carried out.
 ### Install
 Install the Global Ratings Survey package:
 ```shell